-The Foreign Trade Agreement Act (TAA) implements fair trade agreements to which the United States is a signatory.
+The North American Trade Agreement implements fair trade agreements to which the United States is a signatory.
 Under the TAA, contractors must provide either end products made in the United States or a designated country of origin.
 Countries designated under the Act include Caribbean Basin countries, World Trade Organization Agreement on Government Procurement countries and free trade agreement countries.

 Avoid this.
 Note that for government contractors, India, China, Malaysia, and the Philippines are not TAA designated countries.
 Therefore, GSA schedule contractors must make sure that the end products sold to the federal government under such contracts are either made in the United States or one of the TAA designated countries.
 When you submit your proposal, you must also certify that your end products do comply with the TAA.

-Companies Must Stay NAFTA Compliant or Face Harsh Penalities: There are a number of Informed Compliance Publications (ICPs) in the “What Every Member of the Trade Community Should Know About: …” series.
+Companies Must Stay NAFTA Compliant or Face Harsh Penalties: There are a number of Informed Compliance Publications (ICPs) in the “What Every Member of the Trade Community Should Know About: …” series.

 Staying NAFTA compliant is critical for each business involved in export controls.
 The can be some overlap of ITAR compliance when making sure that companies meet all NAFTA requirements.